adamsilver/adamsilver.io-jekyll/_posts/2015-03-11-the-role-of-the-front-end-developer.md

    link: /articles/reintroducing-cross-browser-scripting/"
 ---

-The role of the Front-end developer extends far beyond translating visual designs into code.
-They should be heavily involved in many other aspects of the design and development process as follows:
+The role of the Front-end developer extends far beyond translating  designs into code.
+They should be heavily involved in many other aspects of the design and development process as...

-## User Experience (UX)
+## UX

-Everyone is responsible for UX [[0](#ref0)] and Front-end Developers play an essential role [[1](#ref1)].
-Due to the nature of their job, they should understand the platform better than anyone else.
+Everyone is responsible for UX [[0](#ref0)] and Front-end Developers play an essential role [[1](#ref1)] due to their intimate relationship with a huge range browsers, across devices and operating systems. **How can you design for the web if you don't understand the platforms' constraints and powers?**

-Having to develop for a huge range of browsers, across different Operating Systems and devices with different configurations means the Front-end developer truly understands the constraints of the web and embraces them to the users' advantage.
-This input is vital for creating a positive UX.

 ## Front-end architecture